 If it is determined that the services offered by CAPS are a good fit with your concerns and level of need, the clinician will schedule you for an in-person intake interview, which typically lasts one hour.
 During the intake interview, a CAPS clinician will talk with in detail about your concerns and goals, obtain background information, and collaborate with you on developing a plan for working together and/or to connecting you with other resources that may be of benefit to you.

-After business hours, if you are experiencing an urgent psychological crisis you may call campus police at 865-5911 who will put you in touch with a Tulane Professional who can assist with your crisis.
+After business hours (on weekends or after 5:00 pm on weekdays), if you are experiencing an urgent psychological crisis you may call campus police at 865-5911 who will put you in touch with a Tulane Professional who can assist with your crisis.

 CAPS is located in the Science and Engineering Lab Complex, building #14 on the Academic Quad.